About Goodrich Castle

 As the war turned however, Parliamentarian forces targeted Goodrich and a siege began in 1646.
 After building trenches and utilising the famous ‘Roaring Meg’ mortar, the Parliamentarians began to wreak heavy damage upon Goodrich Castle and the defending garrison was forced to surrender.

-Today the Goodrich Castle site is run by English Heritage and visitors can wander through the ruins and even see the infamous ‘Roaring Meg’ mortar, which was moved to the site by Herefordshire Council.
-An audio tour is available and the views from the castle are a must-see.
+Today Goodrich Castle is managed by English Heritage and is open to visitors.
+Its imposing ruins may be explored including the picturesque 13th century chapel and the infamous ‘Roaring Meg’ mortar, which was moved to the site by Herefordshire Council and may be found in the courtyard.

-The visitor’s centre also contains information about the history of Goodrich Castle and artefacts from the site.
-Various special events are also held at Goodrich throughout the year, check the official website for further information.
+The visitor’s centre also contains information about the history of Goodrich Castle and artefacts from the site, particularly from the 1646 siege.
+Audio tours are available, while various special events are also held at Goodrich throughout the year.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.